Genshine/Animemes_wordcloud_2019/snippets/sonic-pi.md

 # Very useful as an LFO
 # Example:
 # cosr(10, 5, 1) will cycle between 5 and 15 (from center-range to center+range)
+# The lower the cycle value is, the s